Why I’m standing for Mayor and Council

 A little about me

 I live in Paraparaumu with my wife Renee and our two young sons Alex and Leon.
-You’ll often find us down at at Jan’s Cafe in Paraparaumu Beach where one of us will be trying to enjoy a coffee while the other chases our boys around.
+You’ll often find us down at Paraparaumu Beach where we’ll be taking to our boys to Maclean Park or to the Saturday market.

 Professionally I’ve had a varied career that saw me start as a supermarket assistant at high school, move onto being a bank teller after university, and since then has seen me work across New Zealand, Australia, and in London in a range of communications roles for organisations like ANZ, Telstra, and Te Papa, as well as for Prime Ministers Sir John Key and Sir Bill English.